Checking In With Chelsea

 Masonry and Concrete Waterproofing Sealer and Chemical Sprayer

-The masonry waterproofing sealer* I used cleans up with water so I applied it with a chemical sprayer.
+The masonry waterproofing sealer* I used cleans up with water so I applied it with this battery-powered chemical sprayer* that doesn’t require any manual pumping.
 It can also be brushed or rolled on, depending on your surface and personal preference!

 Add 2 Coats